gdotgordon/tageval/README.md

 With all the information in one place, the task of finding the problem should be simpler.

 ### Regexp
 The pattern matching validation uses the `regexp` package in Go to see whether the string matches.
 It does not require a complete match, and if you require that, start the regexp string with a '^' and terminate it with a '$'.
-Getting the value to validate against the regexp is obvious for strings and objects implmenting `fmt.Stringer()`, as well as all the `int` and `uint` types.
+Getting the value to validate against the regexp is obvious for strings and objects implementing `fmt.Stringer()`, as well as all the `int` and `uint` types.
 The type `bool` maps to "true" or "false", and all the other types use the default format (`%v`) from the fmt package.

 Here's an example assuming the rest of the program above is unchanged: